A Place to Become

 • Spiritually Integrated Therapy and Religious Trauma

-My background working in spiritual care taught me to respect each person’s relationship with what they consider most sacred or important in their lives.
+My background working in spiritual care taught me to respect each person’s relationship with what they consider most sacred or meaningful in their lives.
 This may be a connection with nature, a community formed around a special interest or identity, a religious commitment, or an artistic or creative project.
 It may even be something more difficult to define, like a guiding force in one’s life.
 Good therapy often involves integrating your most deeply held commitments, beliefs, and practices with what you desire to change.

 • Psychodynamic Psychotherapy